Lovishkasoni/Data-Analysis-Project/README.md

 ✔ Identify at-risk customers
 ✔ Understand retention patterns

-🛠 Technologies Used
+## 🛠 Technologies Used

-Python
+* Python

-Pandas
+* Pandas

-NumPy
+* NumPy

-Matplotlib
+* Matplotlib

-Seaborn
+* Seaborn

-Jupyter Notebook

-📌 Conclusion
+## Conclusion

 This project provides a complete pipeline of analyzing online retail data — from cleaning to advanced customer analytics such as RFM and Churn.
 The insights help businesses understand:

-Who are the top customers?
+* Who are the top customers?

-Which products and countries contribute the most?
+* Which products and countries contribute the most?

-How customer behavior shifts over time?
+* How customer behavior shifts over time?

-Which customers are likely to churn?
+* Which customers are likely to churn?